eisamanlab/oceananigans-salish-pinn/README.md

-# Oceananigans Salish Sea PINN
+# Oceananigans Salish Sea PINN:
-hello hello
 This repository contains all the code used in the NCAR hacakathon for Team SNL.
 The goal of the project is to run a regional tracer release simulation in the Salish Sea and emulate the output using a physics-informed neural network (PINN).

 ## Repository Structure